SPECIAL: Synopsis Assisted Secure Collaborative Analytics: Evaluation

-Continue to address {\bf Question-1}, we now compare the privacy guarantees between Shrinkwrap and \sys, with the results detailed in Figure~\ref{fig:privacy}.
-As privacy loss is independent of query types, our analysis will focus on comparing the privacy composition curves under continual query answering for both Shrinkwrap and \sys.
-We consider two privacy composition models: advanced composition (Adv.)\cite{dwork2014algorithmic} and concentrated DP composition (CDP)\cite{bun2016concentrated}.
+To continue address {\bf Question-1}, we now compare the privacy guarantees of \sys with the baseline systems (Figure~\ref{fig:privacy}).
+Specifically, we focus on comparing cumulative privacy loss in multiple query answering, w.r.t. two composition models: advanced composition (Adv.)\cite{dwork2014algorithmic} and concentrated composition (CDP.)\cite{bun2016concentrated}.

-\boldparagraph{Observation 3.
+{\bf Observation 3.
 Under continual query answering, \sys demonstrates significantly lower privacy loss compared to Shrinkwrap, achieving up to $89.01\times$ and $38.91\times$ improvements in the Adv. and CDP modes, respectively.} The privacy loss of \sys is bounded to the initial synopsis release stage, so continual query answering does not incur additional privacy loss.
 In contrast, Shrinkwrap's privacy loss accumulates over time as each new query allocates a fresh privacy budget.
 Consequently, its privacy loss exhibits a logarithmic growth, as shown in Figure~\ref{fig:privacy}.
 This accumulation can result in significant privacy degradation when processing a large number of queries.
 For example, answering 100 queries in Shrinkwrap could result in a privacy loss of $\epsilon>100$ in Adv. and $\epsilon\approx 60$ in CDP., respecitvely, even if each query only uses a small privacy budget of $\epsilon=1.5$.
-As such, \sys demonstrate significant improve in privacy guarantees towards SOTA DPSCA.
+As such, \sys demonstrate significant improve in privacy guarantees towards SOTA DPSCA. \re{Even when compared to standard SCA (e.g., SMCQL) with no privacy loss due to exhaustive padding, our system incurs only a small and fixed privacy cost (e.g. $\epsilon=1.5$ per table) while delivering substantial performance gains.}